Inputs of nutrients

 For rivers with hydrological stations the location of these stations, measurement equipment, frequency of water level and flow (velocity) measurement should at least follow the World Meteorological Organization (WMO) Guide to Hydrological Practices (WMO-No. 168, 2008) and national quality assurance (QA) standards.

 Preferably the discharge (or at least the water level) should be monitored continuously and close to where water samples for chemical analyses are taken.
 If the discharges are not monitored continuously the measurements must cover low, mean and high river flow rates, i.e. they should as a minimum reflect the main annual river flow pattern.
-Further details are provided in the PLC-6 guidelines.
+Further details are provided in the PLC-water guidelines (HELCOM, 2022).

 Atmospheric inputs